 How did Bartimaeus respond to the call from the Lord?
-The Bible says, “he, casting away his garment, rose, and came to Jesus” (Mark 10:50).
+The Bible says, And throwing aside his garment, he rose and came to Jesus (Mark 10:50).

-What garment was it that Bartimaeus cast off?
+What garment was it that Bartimaeus threw aside?
 It was his beggar’s robe ― the robe that he wore to identify himself as a beggar, the robe that gave him public permission to beg for money.

 Everything about the robe said to Bartimaeus and to the world, “I’m blind.
 I’m nobody with nothing.
 Help me.”
 The robe symbolized to Bartimaeus everything that was wrong with his life―his blindness, his need for begging, his dependence on the world’s system.
 That robe was a sign of Bartimaeus’ dissatisfaction; a sign of his need.

 In throwing off his beggar’s robe, Bartimaeus was making a statement of his faith that everyone around him could see.
 He was declaring, “I’m taking off my past.
 I’m getting up from the side of this road and I’m never coming back to this way of existing, this robe, or this condition of life.
 No matter what may happen when I come face to face with Jesus, I’m never returning to the way things were.”